LibrariesHacked/librarieshacked-web-content/articles/cipfastatsissues.md

 ---
 Title: CIPFA library stats - a race to the bottom?
 Description: issues with the annual UK library performance measures
+Date: 2016/01/05
 Type: Article
-Date: 2016/01/05
 Author: @librarieshacked
+Tags: public libraries,performance indicators,CIPFA stats,accountability
 Template: blogpage
-Tags: public libraries, performance indicators, cipfa stats, accountability
 ---

 Many public libraries authorities in the UK submit **CIPFA returns** each year, answering a set of pre-defined performance measures.
 These include counts of loans, visits, service points, expenditure, and more.
 These are sent to the **Chartered Institute of Public Finance and Accounting** (CIPFA), compiled, and released as annual library reports.
 These are available to subscribers, or for **£475** + VAT.